mquintiliano/uv-podman-example/README.md

-# uv-docker-example
+# uv-podman-example

-An example project for using uv in Docker images, with a focus on best practices for developing with the project mounted in the local image.
+An example project for using uv in Podman images, with a focus on best practices for developing with the project mounted in the local image.

 See the [uv Docker integration guide](https://docs.astral.sh/uv/guides/integration/docker/) for more